staysail/nova-clangd/ClangD.novaextension/README.md

 ## Bugs

-- Symbol renames won't work if the symbol starts in columns 0 or 1, or is located on the first two lines of the file.
-This may be a defect in Nova.
+- Symbol renames won't work if the selection starts in columns 0 or 1, or is located on the first two lines of the file.
+This is a defect in Nova.
-  It will result in a message similar to: `failed to decode textDocument/prepareRename request: expected integer`
+  It will result in a message similar to: `failed to decode textDocument/prepareRename request: expected integer` To workaround this, try just clicking (not selecting) a position within the symbol, but in in columns 3 or higher, then rename (the command palette may be easier to use).
 - Symbol renames can mess up highlighting.
 Make a subsequent change to refresh the tree-sitter grammar's view of things.
+This appears to be a Nova defect.
 - ClangD (and probably CCLS) has various limitations around symbol renaming.
 YMMV.
 - Some things that should be code actions are not.